kthuang20/finance-app/README.md

 investments.
 This app aims to help you understand your progress and guide you towards your financial goals.*

 Click the following link to learn more about the app and to use it: https://kthuang20-finance-app-1-overview-0k69n0.streamlit.app

+## Contents
+This GitHub repository contains the following resources used to generate the finance app:
+* `1_Overview.py` -- contents of the main page of the app, providing an overview of the app and the how to navigate it.
+* `requirements.txt` -- the necessary packges used to run the app
+* `pages` folder consisting:
+	* `2_💳_Analyze_Your Spending.py` -- code used to generate the dashboard analyzing user's spending
+	* `3_📈_Analyze_Your_Investments.py` -- code used to generate the dashboard analyzing user's investments

+* `code` folder consisting of:
+	* `analyze_spending.py` -- code used to generate each visualization used in the spending dashboard
+	* `analyze_investment.py` -- code used to generate each visualization of the investments dashboard
+* `sample_data` folder containing:
+	* `InvestmentTransactions.csv` -- sample data file used to generate the investments dashboard
+	* `spending_transactions.csv` -- sample data file used to generate the spending dashboard